Financial Aid Types

 - Jackson College Access Center - more information

-Get assistance with finding scholarships and completing applications by visiting the Jackson College Access Center conveniently located at the Jackson Crossing Mall, in the Sears wing.
+Get assistance with finding scholarships and completing applications by visiting the Jackson College Access Center conveniently located at the Jackson Crossing Mall, 1072 Jackson Crossing, Jackson, MI 49202, directly across from Target.
 Walk-ins are welcome or call to make an appointment at 517.990.0671.

 - School Soup - more information